puppetlabs/pe_patch/README.md

 If you're looking for a simple way to report on your OS patch levels, this module will show all updates which are outstanding, including which are related to security updates.
 Do you want to enable self-service patching?
 This module will use Puppet's RBAC and orchestration and task execution facilities to give you that power.

 It also uses security metadata (where available) to determine if there are security updates.
 On Redhat, this is provided from Redhat as additional metadata in YUM.
 On Debian, checks are done for which repo the updates are coming from.
 On Windows, this information is provided by default.
-There is a parameter to the os_patching::patch_server task to only apply security updates.
+There is a parameter to the pe_patch::patch_server task to only apply security updates.

 Blackout windows enable the support for time based change freezes where no patching can happen.
 There can be multiple windows defined and each which will automatically expire after reaching the defined end date.

 ## Setup

-### What os_patching affects
+### What pe_patch affects

-The module provides an additional fact (`os_patching`) and has a task to allow the patching of a server.
-When the `os_patching` manifest is added to a node it installs a script and cron job (Linux) or scheduled task (Windows) to check for available updates and generate cache data used by the `os_patching` fact.
+The module provides an additional fact (`pe_patch`) and has a task to allow the patching of a server.
+When the `pe_patch` manifest is added to a node it installs a script and cron job (Linux) or scheduled task (Windows) to check for available updates and generate cache data used by the `pe_patch` fact.

-### Beginning with os_patching
+### Beginning with pe_patch

 Install the module using the Puppetfile, include it on your nodes and then use the provided tasks to carry out patching.